Areas of Expertise

 Mental health services, recovery, person-centered care, case management, primary and behavioral healthcare integration, and mental health policy

-Dr. Victoria Stanhope is an assistant professor at the NYU Silver School of Social Work.
+Dr. Victoria Stanhope is an associate professor at the NYU Silver School of Social Work.
 She received her PhD in social welfare from the University of Pennsylvania and her Master’s in Social Work from the University of Pittsburgh.
 Her professional interests are in mental health services research and policy.
 Her areas of specialization are recovery, person-centered care, case management, and primary and behavioral healthcare integration.
 Her research has been funded by the National Institute of Mental Health.

 Dr. Stanhope’s teaching area is in social welfare policy and research methods.
 She has taught courses as an adjunct faculty member at the University of Pennsylvania and LaSalle University.
 She practiced as a social worker in community-based mental health providing case management services to people with severe mental illnesses.
 Her clinical focus was on social skills training and implementing dialectical behavioral therapy in case management settings.

 Prior to her social work career, Dr. Stanhope has eight years policy experience working in Washington, DC.
 She received an MA in public policy from The George Washington University and worked as an advocate for school psychologists in the areas of mental health, heath care, and diversity issues.
 She participated in national coalitions of public interest organizations lobbying Congress and the administration on issues related to health care reform, welfare reform, and mental health parity.